safe-global/safe-singleton-factory/README.md

 Between the use of CREATE2 opcode and the one-time-use account for the deployer, we can ensure that a given contract will exist at the exact same address on every chain, but without using the exact gas pricing or limits every time.

-## Encoding the deployment transaction
+## Encoding the Deployment Transaction

 The data should be the 32 byte 'salt' followed by the init code.

-## How to use for your projects
+## How to Use For Your Projects

 While the Safe singleton factory contract was deployed to help ensure that various Safe contracts have consistent addresses across many networks, it can be used in any project as an alternative to the [Arachnid `CREATE2` deployer contract](https://github.com/Arachnid/deterministic-deployment-proxy).